Frequently Asked Questions

 Are there other Fellowship requirements?

 Fellows are required to attend two events a year.
-The Fellowship will begin with the postsecondary CTE symposium hosted by the Citizens & Scholars.
-The symposium will run from a Friday evening until a Sunday afternoon.
+The Fellowship will begin with the postsecondary CTE symposium hosted by the Institute for Citizens & Scholars.
+The three-day symposium will include a reception dinner on the first evening; a full day of programming on the second day; and a half-day of programming on the third day.
 In the fall of the Fellowship year, Fellows will also attend a CTE Collaborative convening.
-This convening is hosted by the ECMC Foundation and will bring ECMCF Fellows from the Higher Education Media Fellowship together with Fellows from other career and technical education fellowship programs funded by ECMC.
+This event is hosted by the ECMC Foundation and will bring ECMCF Fellows from the Higher Education Media Fellowship together with Fellows from other career and technical education fellowship programs funded by ECMC.
 Expenses for both these events will be covered by C&S. Fellows will also be required to provide brief, periodic progress updates about their project.

 Can I choose any reporting project topic I want?

 Fellows may focus on any topic related to the field of postsecondary career and technical education.
-Special reports or series may highlight the challenges or potential solutions students, schools, policy, programming, or stakeholders face.
+Special reports or series may highlight the challenges or potential solutions which students, schools, policy, programming, or stakeholders face or evaluate the civic skills and awareness which businesses and employers are seeking to foster in the workplace.
 There is no approval process for reporting project topics.

 If I am not selected as a Fellow but am still interested, do I have to reapply?

-Yes, Fellows will be selected for each class from the pool of applicants submitted.
+Yes, Fellows will be selected for each class from the pool of applications submitted.

 What qualifies as a working journalist?